Logiqx/gps-details/docs/devices/garmin/filtering/README.md

   - The filtering is also reminiscent of the problematic COROS firmware(s) on their watches during 2024.
 - The purpose of the speeds in GPS metadata is unclear.
   - They are not used for speed graphs in Garmin Connect, or headline statistics such as max speed.
-  - Perhaps GPS metadata is used for pace information, primarily for activities with lots of arm movement?
+  - Perhaps GPS metadata is used for live speeds or pace information, primarily for activities with lots of arm movement?

 That's it for this investigation.
 The nature of the GPS metadata is far less of a mystery now!